 Talking Gold, with Andrew Maguire

-For the full analysis into the gold and silver markets, presented in illuminating detail, have a watch of the full segment of Talking Gold in Episode 12 of Kinesis’ ‘Live from the Vault’.
+For the full analysis into the gold and silver markets, presented in illuminating detail, have a watch of Talking Gold in Episode 13 of Kinesis’ ‘Live from the Vault’.

-What does this mean for the silver price?
+What does the future hold for the silver market?

 Andrew Maguire’s parting thought: